OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A06.md

 <img src="https://github.com/OfficeDev/TeamsAppCamp1/blob/main/Labs/Assets/06-006-productcard.png?raw=true" alt="Product card"/>

 Fill in a new value in the form, and select **Update stock**.

 <img src="https://github.com/OfficeDev/TeamsAppCamp1/blob/main/Labs/Assets/06-007-updatepdt.png?raw=true" alt="Product update form"/>

-Once it's success fully updated, the card refreshes to show the new stock value.
+Once it's successfully updated, the card refreshes to show the new stock value.
 <img src="https://github.com/OfficeDev/TeamsAppCamp1/blob/main/Labs/Assets/06-008-updated.png?raw=true" alt="Product updated"/>

 ### Known issues
 ---
-😔 The rich adaptive card does not preview in compose area in a Microsoft Teams team's context.
+😔 The rich Adaptive card does not preview in compose area in a Microsoft Teams team's context.
 This is a bug which is currently with the product team.
 Fixes will be applied in March '22

 ### References

 ---